j3k0/cordova-purchase-micro-example/README.md

-# Cordova Purchase Micro Example
+# Cordova Purchase Micro Example - Subscriptions

-This is a minimal example of an app using the [cordova purchase plugin](https://github.com/j3k0/cordova-plugin-purchase).
+This is a minimal example of an app using the [cordova purchase plugin](https://github.com/j3k0/cordova-plugin-purchase) for subscriptions.

 This example is part of the [official documentation](https://purchase.cordova.fovea.cc).